Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Often we had a choice to walk up on the path on the dike, or on the street below.
 We found it to be cooler, and with a breeze from the higher path.

-and walks past the lovely Quinta das Varandas, manor house on day three of the Camino Portugués.
+Next, you will walk past the lovely Quinta das Varandas' manor house on day three of the Camino Portugués.

-The farm workers were active along the way, planting these small plants from the blue chairs on the planting equipment to the right.
+The farm workers were active along the way, planting tomato plants from the blue chairs on the planting equipment to the right.
+It was fun to watch the process!

 We took a long break, airing out our tired and hot feet.
 It was mandatory, I thought, for the prevention of blisters.